-The best soundbars for 2023: My 6 top picks for theater-quality audio at home
+The best soundbars for 2023: My 7 top picks for theater-quality audio at home

 Are there any senior-friendly features like dialogue enhancement and voice controls?

-All six soundbars were tested with an Amazon Fire TV Omni Series QLED TV.
+All seven soundbars were tested with an Amazon Fire TV Omni Series QLED TV.
 I played movies such as Black Panther, All Quiet on the Western Front and Despicable Me, along with TV shows like Andor, Survivor and The Old Man.
-Let me just say it again: You can't go wrong with any of these.
+Let me just say it again: You can't go wrong with any of these new soundbars.

-Before I share my top picks, though, let me answer some commonly asked soundbar questions.
+Before I share my top picks for best soundbar, though, let me answer some commonly asked questions.

 What the heck is a soundbar, exactly?

 True to its name, a soundbar is basically a group of speakers contained in a long, low-profile cabinet.
 The advantage is that it can usually sit right in front of the TV, or below it if it's wall-mounted.
-There may be other speakers in the mix as well, including a subwoofer (which is very nice to have, as it provides the bass needed for more well-rounded sound) and, in some cases, side and/or rear speakers (aka satellites) to create a theater-like surround environment.
+There may be other speakers in the mix as well, including a subwoofer (which is very nice to have, as it provides the bass needed for more well-rounded sound) and, in some cases, side and/or rear speakers (aka satellites) to create a surround sound experience.

 How much do you need to spend?